 HHDD with integrated nand flash SSD photo courtesy Seagate.com

-Molly Rector VP of marketing at magnetic tape vendor Spectra Logic mentioned that what she does not like is companies that base their business plan on patent law trolling.
-I would have expected something different along the lines of countering or correcting people that say tape sucks, tape is dead, or that tape is the cause problem of anything wrong with storage thus clearing the air or putting up a fight that tape is alive.
+Molly Rector VP of marketing at tape summit resources vendor Spectra Logic mentioned that what she does not like is companies that base their business plan on patent law trolling.
+I would have expected something different along the lines of countering or correcting people that say tape sucks, tape is dead, or that tape is the cause problem of anything wrong with storage thus clearing the air or putting up a fight that tape summit resources.
 Go figure…

 Another of my comments involved clouds of which there are plenty of conversations taking place.
 I do like clouds (I even recently wrote a book involving them) however Im a fan of using them where applicable to coexist and enhance other IT resources.
 Dont be scared of clouds, however be ready, do your homework, listen, learn, do proof of concepts to decide best practices, when, where, what and how to use them.